dddrrreee/cs140e-25win/labs/what-did-we-learn.md

  - lots of you went free range and wrote tons of assembly for all sorts of things.

-Simple versions of main OS nouns:
+You have simple, working versions of main OS nouns:
  - processes
  - vm
  - file system
  - networking
  - threads
- - these are all small
-   - but they do work,
-   - and they run on raw hardware.
-   - and you wrote the crucial pieces
-   - and you can build out until real.
+ - small but real: can build out.
-   - "Show me an example and I'll show you the law"

 --------------------------------------------------------
-### Checking
+### How to check hard code

 We did alot of checking to show the code wasn't bullshit.
 Including tricks that no one else knows.